openedx/docs.openedx.org/source/developers/how-tos/switch-to-the-sphinx-book-theme.rst

    person who is following the How-to.
 The assumptions may link to other how-tos if possible.

-* You already have a sphinx documentation project.
+* You already have a Sphinx documentation project.

-* You know how to work with python code.
+* You know how to work with Python code.

 Steps
 *****